gerbenkaas/homenergy/README.md

 <strong>You probably cannot use this code as is, it's important to adapt the code to your use case...</strong>

 ### Connect HomeWizard devices
 Setup the HomeWizard devices, add them to your network.
+This project uses the HomeWizard API <strong>version 1</strong>.

 ### Create database
 Create a MySQL database to store the data and create a user for the created database, with MariaDB for example.
 To create a database and add a user in MariaDB, use the following commands: